iamkirankumaryadav/GenAI/Glossary.md

 - Current state of ASI: Purely hypothetical, actively debated, ethical considerations.
 - Potential of ASI: Solving global problems (Climate, disease, poverty), scientific breakthroughs, boosting human potential.
 - Risks of ASI: Existential threat, unforeseen consequences (actions we can't predict), job displacement.

+### Attention Mechanism:
+- The attention mechanism is a powerful technique used in various AI models to focus on important parts of the input data.
+- How the attention mechanism works:
+  1. Scanning the input data: See a variety of words in a sentence, or object in an image.
+  2. Focusing on the query vector: Focus on the words or subject/topic which is most important in the query/prompt.
+  3. Checking each vector: Compare with each word and see if it has a relevant relationship or information.
+  4. Prioritizing the ones (Assigning weights): Relevant information gets a higher weight (more attention)
+  5. Weighted sum: You collect the relevant information as compared to irrelevant ones.
+- Example:
+  - Machine Translation: You are translating "The red car is parked in the driveway".
+The model attends more to "red" and "car"
+  - Text summarization: Summarizing a news article, the model attends to keywords like "earthquake" or "fire" to create a concise summary.
+  - Question answering: Answer "What is the colour of the car?"
+The model attends to the colours to find the answer.
+- By focusing on relevant parts of the data, the attention mechanism helps models make better predictions/decisions in various tasks.

 ### **Bots**
 - Bots are automated programs that perform specific tasks over a network.